When you form an LLC your business gets privileged tax benefits like self-employment deductions and business expense

 Any expenses directed toward advertising, marketing, and/or promotions is a tax deduction.
 This includes but is not limited to logo creation, printing business cards, website updates, printing costs, and social media marketing.
 Some businesses also use large advertising mediums like billboards and television commercials.

 Business insurance includes any kind of protection required to run a business safely.
-Though the insurance varies based on business type, there are several premiums you can deduct.
-They include policies such as property coverage, employee health insurance, liability insurance, property coverages, and employee compensation.
-(Related Article: Business Insurance)
+Though the insurance varies based on business type, there are several premiums you could deduct, including those for property coverage, employee health insurance, liability insurance, and workers' compensation insurance.

 Business Loan Interest and Bank Fees